bigmlcom/bigml-php/README.rst

   extension = php_mbstring.dll
   extension = php_curl.dll
+  extension = php_openssl.dll

+You will have to be sure you have these dll files, and they are available on your PATH.
 You may also need to check that `libeay32.dll` and `ssleay32.dll` are in your php directory.

 Once you have made the changes, don't forget to restart your server for them to take effect.